 Platforms

 Both programs are offered on major devices, including Windows, macOS, Android, and iOS.
-Notion being a web-based tool, can also be accessed in your browser.
+Joplin is provided on Linux, whereas Notion can be accessed in your browser.

 Both also have a web clipper extension for browsers.
-The extension is used to clip and save a whole web page or a portion of a web page into our notes.
+The extension saves text from the web pages.

 The Notion web clipper extension is available for Chrome, Firefox, and Safari.
 While the Joplin Clipper is only available on Chrome and Firefox.